procore/sdt-uav/README.md

 # UAV

-UAV is a JavaScript utility for templates with one-way data binding.
-It is 1.6KB after compression.
+UAV is a small JavaScript utility for templates with one-way data binding.

 ## Install